The Beautiful Marigold Flower Guide

 We all know about marigolds, they are one of the most cheerful flowers.
 The compact annuals have a shape resembling the beautiful daisies and carnations.
 Marigolds can be grown anywhere even if they are native to Mexico.
 Their adaptability makes them popular and they are low-maintenance.
-They grow quite faster and they can also be direct-seeded after say, the last frost in spring.
+They grow quite faster and they can also be direct-seeded after say the last frost in spring.
 The botanical name of the flower is Tagetes spp.
-Marigolds generally need full sunlight to grow.
+They are an annual flower and generally needs full sunlight to grow.
 There are many types of marigold flowers, their size ranges from 4 to 36 inches tall and about 6 to 18 inches in width.
 They love summers and can grow in various colours, the popular being yellow, orange, red, white, gold, bicolour.

 Types of marigolds

 There are different types of marigolds.
-The main distinction being height.
+The main distinction is height.
 Let us talk about the most common types of marigolds –

 The botanical name of these charmers is Tageteserecta.
 The large pom-pom flowers are by far one of the most popular types of marigolds.
 They are compact and relatively taller than the other varieties.
 This type of marigold is popular for its borders and because of its identity as cut flowers.
 They can grow as tall as a 2 feet plant, their flowers can be 5 inches across.
 They are mainly found in yellow and orange colours.